 Stroke the drenched cotton ball on top of the dyed skin.
 It is up to the type of dye that is gotten on the skin and for how much time it rests on the skin.
-It may take a few seconds, or sometimes it may require few minutes of rubbing.
+It may take a few seconds, or sometimes it may require a few minutes of rubbing.

 - When your skin starts to burn or to feel uncomfortable, do not rub at your stain.

 Use lotion.
-If the stain is removed, wash hands with the soap after that use a moisturizing lotion to soothe the skin after all rinse with alcohol.
+If the stain is removed, wash your hands with the soap after that use a moisturizing lotion to soothe the skin after all rinse with alcohol.

 Using Salt and Lemon Juice

 Prepare a fresh paste.
 Make a mixture of clean squeezed salt and lemon juice in a small bowl.
-For using this method, you must be very careful not for any open cuts because both salt and citric acid may cause burning pain if they get contact with an open wound.
+For using this method, you must be very careful not for any open cuts because both salt and citric acid may cause burning pain if they get in contact with an open wound.

 Expand the paste on the stained area.
-To make an even layer, you can use your finger, be sure the total stain is thoroughly covered.
+To make an even layer, you can use your finger to be sure the total stain is thoroughly covered.
 Then you may wait for at least 20 minutes; do not get the paste on clothes or another surface at the time of waiting to dry.

-As you like to remove the stain completely, it is better to rub the stain with a clean dishcloth as quickly as it comes off totally.
+If you like to remove the stain completely, it is better to rub the stain with a clean dishcloth as quickly as it comes off totally.
 Be sure to rinse the skin off totally and moisturize to calm the skin.